quadbio/latent-lego/docs/quickstart.md

 ## Using pre-defined models

 LatentLego hosts a model zoo with a number of common autoencoder architectures ready to use.
-These are the largest components in LatentLego and therefore on top of the hierarchy.
 They are subclassed Keras `Model` objects and understand common methods like `.fit()` and `.predict()`.
 So the quickest way to train an autoencoder with LatentLego is simply

 ```python
 import numpy as np